 White Rock Wind Farm Overview

 Stage 1 of the project consists of 70 turbines, producing 175 MW of clean renewable electricity which is enough to power 75,000 homes annually.
-Construction of Stage 1 commenced in May 2016 and the wind farm will be operational in early 2018.
+Stage 1 of the wind farm is now operational.

 Please contact us if you have any questions or comments on the project.